 There is a designated Quality Improvement Organization for serving Medicare beneficiaries in each state.
+Here is a list of the Quality Improvement Organizations in each state we serve:

-For Minnesota, the Quality Improvement Organization is called Livanta.
+- For Minnesota, the Quality Improvement Organization is called Livanta. - For Wisconsin, the Quality Improvement Organization is called Livanta.